wlandau/targets-shiny/README.md

 ## About

 This prototype app demonstrates how to create powerful data analysis tools with Shiny and [`targets`](https://docs.ropensci.org/targets/).
-It manages multiple pipelines across multiple users, and if deployed to the right infrastructure, it ensures that user storage and background processes persist after logout.
+If deployed to appropriate infrastructure, it ensures that user storage and background processes persist after logout.
+The app recovers running jobs and saved data when the user logs back in.
 Because of [`targets`](https://docs.ropensci.org/targets/), subsequent runs skip computationally expensive steps that are already up to date.

 ## The case study